February 19 @ 12:30 pm - 1:30 pm

 Head of Compliance and MLRO, Australia, Coinbase

 Nick Kokay is the Head of Compliance and MLRO at Coinbase.
-He is AML/CFT and sanctions specialist with deep experience across government, fintech, and professional services.
-He has led major reforms to New Zealand’s AML/CFT framework at the Ministry of Justice, represented New Zealand at the FATF and Asia/Pacific Group on Money Laundering, headed fincrime compliance for Australia and New Zealand at Wise, and was an Associate Director at KPMG.
+He is an AML/CTF and sanctions specialist with deep experience across government, fintech, and professional services.
+He has led major reforms to New Zealand’s AML/CTF framework at the Ministry of Justice, represented New Zealand at the FATF and Asia/Pacific Group on Money Laundering, headed fincrime compliance for Australia and New Zealand at Wise, and was an Associate Director at KPMG.

 Mark Dickson